lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 3. MIN
 MIN is used to find the minimum value in a column.
+- Display the minimum value in the number column of the number table

 ```sql
 SELECT MIN(column_name) FROM table_name;
 ```